qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

   - Template method pattern.
 View different implementations as the same interface methods.
   - Flyweight pattern.
 Save memory by sharing common data.
 View shared data as owned data.
 - Invariant production, grow and maintenance:
-  - There is no GoF pattern corresponding to it.
+  - There is no GoF pattern that tightly corresponds to it.

 Other GoF design patterns briefly explained: